 It might sound like a quiet kind of rebellion that’s ultimately doomed to fail, but maker culture has bigger legs than most of us realise.
 And smart people are joining the movement to make it sustainable.

 Sites like Alibaba, Etsy and Hello Pretty (amongst a myriad of others) have given makers a storefront in which to sell their products.

 Sites like Kickstarter, IndieGogo and Thundafund have given them the mechanism to secure start-up capital, via pledges from willing customers.

 Building powerful innovation

 In the technological arena, there’s no better example than the rise of Arduino and Raspberry Pi (Google them, if you’re unfamiliar).
 They are – for lack of a better description – cheap computer boards that sit at the heart of makers’ inventions like drones, remote controlled cars, Internet-enabled sprinkler systems and fridges.

 Then there’s Intel, which was once a company best known for making computing building blocks that brands like Dell, HP, Acer Asus and even Apple used to manufacture desktops, notebooks and servers.
 Today they’re getting cred as the big brand that’s supporting the maker space.
 Intel firmly believes that maker culture is the future of innovation.
 And it stands to reason, really.

 Where big corporations have to cater for the widest possible range of customers, makers are able to cater for extreme niches.

 If you look around you, you’ll notice how individuality is in vogue again.
 Catering for everyone’s whims is near impossible through traditional mechanisms.
-But with the power of the Internet at their fingertips, makers are servicing customers all over the world as if they were right on their doorstep.
+But with the power of so many innovative internet solutions at their fingertips, makers are servicing customers all over the world as if they were right on their doorstep.